Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 - Cut off the foliage of perennials a few inches above the ground.
 Some gardeners prefer to leave healthy perennial plants as is, because they can provide food for birds in the winter.

-Amend, Mulch and Winterize
+2. Amend, Mulch, and Winterize Your Garden

 Any material added to the soil to improve its physical properties (water retention, permeability, drainage, aeration, structure, etc.) is considered a soil amendment.
 The goal of any soil amendment is to provide a better environment for roots.
 But to be successful, the amendment must be thoroughly mixed into the soil.